apache/mxnet/docs/install/install-jetson.md

 nvcc --version
 ```

-To switch CUDA versions on a device or computer that has more than one version installed, use the following and replace the version as appropriate.
+To switch CUDA versions on a device or computer that has more than one version installed, use the following and replace the symbolic link to the version you want.
+This one uses CUDA 10.0, which is preinstalled on the Nano.

 ```bash
 sudo rm /usr/local/cuda